 How can leaders build a culture of character?
 Here are four focus areas:

-4. Unleashing Stewards.
 Healthy-culture organizations self-regulate by fostering stewards in the ranks.
 They may not have formal authority, but they do have an irrevocable license to act by the organizational colors and culture of character.
-They guard the organization’s values and monitor its ethics.
+These organizations guard the organization’s values and monitor its ethics.
 They model the desired behavior of the enterprise, working on the business, not just in it, stepping outside their functional positions to influence how others behave.
 In so doing, they give the organization its soul.

 Depending on the size, locations, and diversity of an organization, it can take years to build the desired culture, especially if a toxic culture is being replaced.
 Still, the efforts are worthwhile because a healthy culture creates a self-reinforcing cycle with all stakeholders, unleashing talent and boosting productivity, retention, revenue, profitability, and joy at work.